 Add the SB5 Smartbooster.
-The SB5 replaces the Power Cab as the command station and will now be supplying track power.
-The SB5 has five amps of capacity for up to 10 HO scale locos running at the same time, six cabs maximum using cab addresses 2 through 7. the SB5 Adds true walk around capability with the SB5 running the layout.
-Power Cab can be unplugged and moved to a different location without trains shutting down.
-The SB5 will run the layout, AND Power Cab retains ALL normal functionality when plugged in to the PCP - Power Cab Panel.
+The SB5 replaces the Power Cab as the command station and will now supply track power.
+The SB5 has five amps of capacity for up to 10 HO scale locos running at the same time, six cabs maximum using cab addresses 2 through 7.
+The SB5 adds true walk-around capability with the SB5 running the layout.
+Power Cab can be unplugged and moved to a different location without the trains shutting down.
+The SB5 will run the layout, AND Power Cab retains ALL standard functionality when plugged into the PCP - Power Cab Panel.

 When used with the SB5, the PCP (Power Cab Panel ) functions only as an extension of the cab bus jacks on the SB5.
 The type of cab bus cables (four or six wire) makes no difference.
-In this case which SB5 cab bus jacks you use make no difference either, the cab bus jacks on the SB5 are both the same, and all 4 jacks on the PCP work all the same now.
-They are all just to extend the cab bus jacks on the front of the SB5.
+In this case, which SB5 cab bus jacks you use makes no difference either, the cab bus jacks on the SB5 are all the same, and all 4 jacks on the PCP work all the same now.
+They are all to extend the cab bus jacks on the front of the SB5.

-The Power Cab is used as a Pro Cab throttle with the coiled cord.
-When you use the Power Cab with the SB5 the Power cab becomes just a cab.
-That means it functions as dumb terminal with a keypad and display.
-The track power comes solely from the SB5.
-The best solution for a medium sized layout (2 to 6 operators).
-The SB5 is a 5 amp command station / booster.
+When you use the Power Cab with the SB5, the Power cab becomes just a cab.
+That means it functions as a dumb terminal with a keypad and display.
+The track power comes solely from the SB5—the best solution for a medium-sized layout (2 to 6 operators).
+The SB5 is a 5-amp command station/booster.
 This allows you to set up the Power Cab as a dedicated program track on the workbench or an isolated siding.
 Use the Power Cab on the main layout as a Pro Cab throttle.
-As needed or desired you can add additional cabs such as the Cab06.
-Using radio cabs is now an option to be considered (requires a radio base station-RB02).
+You can add cabs such as the Cab06 as needed or desired.
+Using radio cabs is now an option to be considered (requires a radio base station, RB02).
 The Power Cab can be converted to wireless for use with the SB5.
-As the number of operators increases, the use of DCC circuit protection such as the EB1 is recommended.
+As the number of operators increases, the use of DCC circuit protection, such as the EB1, is recommended.

-The SB5 and Power Cab have built in overcurrent sensing for basic self-protection that will continuously try to reset until destroyed if left uncorrected.
+The SB5 and Power Cab have built-in overcurrent sensing for basic self-protection.
+If left uncorrected, it will continuously try to reset until destroyed.
 They do not have circuit breakers that will trip or fuses that will blow.

-The power supply that came with the Power Cab is only needed when using the Power Cab as a full system along with the Power Cab Panel (PCP).
-An example would be: to run a test track on your workbench.
+The power supply that came with the power car is only needed when using the power car as a complete system along with the power car panel (PCP).
+An example would be running a test track on your workbench.
 The Power Cab functions as a Pro Cab when used with the SB5 and is powered by the SB5.
 Use the Power Cab and the flat cable with the original panel and power supply in a different location.

 This will be your testing and programming area.
 You only work on one loco at a time, and you can run a loco and program a loco using program track mode.
 You can read and write CVs, read back the existing loco number, and reset a loco to factory settings without knowing the existing number.